tinkoff-ai/etna/CONTRIBUTING.md

 2. We shall discuss the design and its implementation details;
 3. Once we agree that the plan looks good, go ahead and implement it.

-### Doging a task
+### 4. Choosing a task

 1. Goto [GitHub issues](https://github.com/tinkoff-ai/etna/issues);
-2. Pick an issue and comment on the task that you want to work on this task;
+2. Pick an issue with status "Todo" on a [board](https://github.com/orgs/tinkoff-ai/projects/2)
+3. Leave a comment in the issue that you want to work on this task;
-3. If you need more context on a specific issue, please ask, and we will discuss the details.
+4. If you need more context on a specific issue, please ask, and we will discuss the details.

+### 5. Doing a task

 You can also join our [ETNA Community telegram chat](https://t.me/etna_support) to make it easier to discuss.
 Once you finish implementing a feature or bugfix, please send a Pull Request.